fenago/automation-anywhere-course/lab_guides/md/Lab_11.md

 You should now be comfortable with reading and writing to Excel.
-This is just the start of how you can automate Excel using Automation Anywhere.
 As mentioned earlier, there are two Excel packages available with Automation Anywhere.
 We have so far been looking at the Excel basic package.
 In the next section, we\'ll move onto the Excel advanced package and discover what other Excel tasks can be